alessandrom10/MyWeather-App-Android/README.md

 ### Prerequisites

 - Android Studio installed on your machine
-- A Weather API key from OpenWeatherMap, a weather service provider
+- A Weather API key from OpenWeatherMap

 ### Installation
 - Clone the repository
 - Write into the local.properties file a property called "weatherKey" with your personal key for the OpenWeatherMap api

+# Description
 **MyWeather** is an Android application developed in Java.
 Below are the key points and known issues of the application: